Valde retains Delafield Common Council District 3 seat

 There was one vote for a write-in candidate taking up 0.3 percent of the total.

-Valde told The Freeman that District 3 is the “Heart of Delafield” and that she has worked hard to give a voice to the people most directly impacted by proposals in the city.
+Valde told the Enterprise that District 3 is the “Heart of Delafield” and that she has worked hard to give a voice to the people most directly impacted by proposals in the city.

 Valde has been on the council for 10 years and advocates for fiscal conservatism and “sensible, sustainable development.”